-Whilst we recommend connecting the majority of the dots on your Rajasthan tour by private car and driver (as it’s the fastest and more comfortable means of getting around in most cases), peppering in a train journey or two can make a refreshing change of pace.
-Naturally, our guests would often like to know a little more about what train travel in India is really like before they commit to including it in their itinerary.
+While we recommend connecting the majority of the dots on your Rajasthan tour by private car and driver (as it’s the fastest and more comfortable means of getting around in most cases), peppering in a train journey or two can make a refreshing change of pace.
+Naturally, our guests often like to know a little more about what train travel in India is really like before they commit to including it in their itinerary.
 For that reason, we have prepared this guide of our most frequently asked questions on train travel in India:

 Where in my itinerary can I best include a train journey?

-Would Indian Excursions help me board the train and disembark?
+Will Indian Excursions help me board the train and disembark?
 Does anyone go with us on the train?

-On request and at an additional cost, a representative can be arranged to accompany you onboard throughout the journey.
+On request and at an additional cost, a representative can be arranged to accompany you on board throughout the journey.

-Are there toilet facilities onboard?
+Are there toilet facilities on board?